-The diet market is forever booming, however, in the last 12 months we have seen the diet industry take off in a whole other area – the medical world.
 Low calorie diets are now being looked at with regard to reducing the risk of type 2 diabetes.
-Exante has featured in a prevalent study that was aired on ITV on June 13th & 14th, 2018 and the results have been incredible.
+Exante previously featured in a prevalent study that was aired on ITV in June.
+The results were incredible, with some of the participants successfully sending their Type 2 Diabetes into remission.

 It’s been 4 months since coming back from the “house” where I lived with 4 complete strangers and the person that entered that house stayed there.
 The person that left the house and that is writing this now is a completely different person in so many ways it is hard to comprehend; even now over 4 months later.
 Yes, I’ve lost weight but I knew that would happen because that was a large part of the experiment, along with the attempt to reverse type 2 diabetes.

 We found out on arrival that we would be on 800 calories a day – a huge shock to the system.
 I had some challenges ahead – surviving a VLCD, living with 4 complete strangers in a house, undergoing lots of tests and experiments and being filmed all at the same time.
-On top of this, I have fibromyalgia which meant I was in a constant state of pain which, on some days, was a considerable amount.
-We had an 8am start every day and those days were very long.
-I had a chair that followed me everywhere thankfully as I couldn’t cope with all the standing.
-I got through it though.
-One thing I am is tenacious.
-If I believe in something or intend to do something, I give it my all.
+Read more about ‘The Fast Fix’ study here.

-Before I started this experiment I thought very low calorie diets and shake diets were no good for you.
-I had it in my head that not only were they dangerous but you also put all the weight you’ve lost back on.
-So, when they confronted us with the Exante meal replacement shakes my heart sank.
-I was going to have to do something that I 100% thought back then was wrong.
-Plus, I was dreading how awful I thought they were going to taste.
+Before I started this experiment, I thought very low calorie diets and shake diets were bad for you.
+I had it in my head that not only were they dangerous but that you also always put all the weight you’ve lost back on.
+So, when they provided us with the Exante meal replacement shakes my heart sank.

 Well how wrong was I?
 Ok, so I will admit that the first couple of days I wasn’t keen.
 But as soon as I got used to them and started to use water from the fridge to have them chilled – they tasted fantastic.
-I was seriously pleasantly surprised.
 I quickly found my favourites and then just got stuck in.
-I was hoping it would help reverse my diabetes but shockingly it did a whole lot more than that and I wasn’t expecting it in the slightest!
+I was hoping it would help reverse my diabetes but shockingly it did even more than just that!

 Shop Tracey’s favourite exante meal replacement products!